THE SHARKS SWIMMING CLUB OF MOTTINGHAM CONSTITUTION

 15.3 The Committee shall have no power to pledge the personal liability of any member of the Club for the repayment of any sums so borrowed.

-16.1 The property of the Club, other than cash at the bank, shall be vested in not more than four Custodians.
-They shall deal with the property as directed by resolution of the Committee and entry in the Minute Book shall be conclusive evidence of such a resolution.
+16.1 The property of the Club, other than cash at the bank, shall be vested in not less than two but not more than four Custodians.
+They shall deal with the property as directed by resolution of the Committee and entry in the minute book shall be conclusive evidence of such a resolution.

 16.2 The Custodians shall be elected at a General Meeting of the Club and shall hold office until death or resignation unless removed by a resolution passed at a General Meeting.